House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 impact drill set

-As technology advances, more and more cordless tools come onto the market.
-The big debate is which one is better, the corded or cordless?
-Well, the only one that can answer that question is you.
+As technology advances, more cordless tools are entering the market.
+However, corded tools are still widely used, and it may be difficult for you to choose which type is best.
 It all depends on what you will be using it for.
 Are you a contractor that needs it for heavy-duty jobs?
 Or, maybe you’re a homeowner, that needs it for lighter work.
-Let’s compare the two types of drill to figure out which one is best for you.
+Let’s compare the two types of drills to determine which one is best for you.

 divider 1